alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 ---

 A week ago I've decided to learn VHDL and as an exercise, implement [The game of life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life).
-VHDL is a hardware definition language.
-Meaning, a language that is compiled to hardware.
+VHDL is a hardware description language.
+Basically, It's a programming language used by chip designers.

-**Why write this post?**
+**Why learn VHDL?**
-I thought it'd be interesting to see what it takes to develop a chip.
+I thought it'd be interesting to see what it takes to program a chip.
 Coming from software, I was specifically curious about the programming model and mindset.
+Think about it, all software eventually translates to cpu instructions.
+What's underneath that?..

-I think every programmer should be familiar with the layers he relies on; Not every Python programmer knows C, And not every C programmer knows assembler.
+It's my belief that every programmer should be familiar with the layers he relies on.
+Not every Python programmer knows C, And not every C programmer knows assembler.
 But when the shit hits the fan, this knowledge comes in handy.

 **Required knowledge**
 I'm going to assume you know nothing about hardware and a little about software.